Veniamin668/McPluginOptimize/README.md

 Builds
 ------
 - Two artifact families:
-  - `VenikCraft` — server-branded builds (default: MC 1.21.4, Java 21) for installing on your server.
   - `MCOptimize` — public builds for distribution.
 Multi-Java and multi-MC profiles available.
 - Use the provided `build-venikcraft-all.ps1` script to produce VenikCraft variants in `dist\VenikCraft`.